aleksibovellan/wazuh-alerts-to-signal/README.md

 echo $ADMIN_TOKEN
 ```

 Replace the above mentioned default Wazuh API credentials `wazuh-wui` and `MyS3cr37P450r.*-` with your actual API credentials, if needed.
-(Your Wazuh credentials are listed in file location "wazuh-docker/single-node/docker-compose.yml".)
+(Your Wazuh credentials are listed in the default Wazuh Docker location: "wazuh-docker/single-node/docker-compose.yml".)

-If the second command returns continuous mixed-char token data into terminal, the token is valid and stored in memory.
+If the second command returned continuous mixed-char token data into terminal, the token is valid and stored in memory.

 ### Create New User